 While most trucking companies strive to transport their valuable products safely, drivers can often run into issues of human error, causing serious accidents that are only aggravated by the dangerous type or amount of cargo they are carrying.
-When truck accidents are caused by overloaded or poorly loaded cargo, truck companies, drivers, or other parties may be held responsible.
+When accidents are caused by overloaded or poorly loaded cargo, companies, drivers, or other parties may be held responsible.

 Were you involved in an accident due to cargo issue?
 Call Arnold & Itkin today.

 The U.S. Department of Transportation estimates that 7% of all trucks carry hazardous materials.
 Hazardous materials should be properly secured in the truck.
 The motor carrier is responsible for bracing such materials securely for shipment.

 Large machinery and equipment are often transported on a flatbed truck.
 It is absolutely crucial that such large cargo is properly secured.
 If the equipment shifts or comes untied, it can cause a tractor-trailer to turn over and endanger other motorists.

 Up to 1,000 fatalities occur each year involving flatbed trucks.

 Multi-car trailers are open, double deck trailers than can haul as many as 12 vehicles at once.
 These large trucks have limited maneuverability and can be involved in accidents if vehicles around them make unexpected turns or stop suddenly.
 Their cargo is extremely heavy and bulky, making it difficult for them to brake, turn, or adjust in order to avoid collision.